This Tiny Michigan Town Is One of America’s Best LGBTQIA+ Destinations

-Arrive in Saugatuck for the first time, and it hits you almost immediately: This is not your average small town USA.
+Arrive in Saugatuck for the first time and it hits you almost immediately: This is not your average Small Town USA.

 Downtown, the streets are lined with impeccably preserved, century-old storefronts that house locally owned boutiques, renowned art galleries, and star-caliber dining.
-Surrounded by lush forests and farmland to one side, and the stunning sandy shores of Lake Michigan to the other, it’s easy to see why Saugtatuck earns its spot as one of America’s best beach towns.
+Surrounded by lush forests and farmland to one side, and the stunning sandy shores of Lake Michigan to the other, it’s easy to see why Saugatuck earns its spot as one of America’s best beach towns.

 “Saugatuck is hard to describe.
 It’s a little bit of magic,” explains Mike Jones.
 “We’re right in the middle of Dutch Christian West Michigan, and yet one of the largest LGBTQ+ resorts in the country sits right here.”

-The iconic Dunes Resort, of which Jones is a co-owner, is one of the longest-running LGBTQ+ resorts in the country—a gay haven that, for the past 40 years, has helped transform Saugatuck into the accepting, dynamic destination it is today.
+The iconic Dunes Resort, of which Jones is a co-owner, is one of the longest-running LGBTQIA+ resorts in the country—a gay haven that, for the past 40 years, has helped transform Saugatuck into the accepting, dynamic destination it is today.

 “There’s no shaming.
 There are no odd looks,” Jones says.
 “People can truly come here and be whoever and whatever they want to be.”